nrupatunga/Color-Pencil-Sketch/README.md

 Email:  <nrupatunga.tunga@gmail.com>

 ##SUGGESTIONS
-If you find that any improvements can be done.
+Any suggestions.
 Please write to me.

 Thank you for using the software